 We will review the overall structure of the proposed offering in the context of the issuer's financial condition.
 While there is no requirement to have a minimum subscription for an offering (in National Instrument 41-101 General Prospectus Requirements or National Instrument 44-101 Short Form Prospectus Distributions), the absence of a minimum subscription could be a significant concern where there are questions about the issuer's financial condition or where a minimum amount of proceeds appears necessary to meet the stated purpose of the offering.
-Accordingly, we may raise the following types of comments depending on the structure of an offering, tailored to the particular circumstances of the issuer.
+Accordingly, item 6.3(3) of Form 41-101F1 Information Required in a Prospectus (Form 41-101F1) and item 4.2(3) of Form 44-101F1 Short Form Prospectus (Form 44-101F1) require certain disclosure where there is no certainty of proceeds.
+In any circumstance involving a base shelf prospectus in which there is a financial condition concern, we may raise certain comments, including one or more of the comments outlined in the discussion below.
 Ultimately, an issuer may need to change the structure of an offering to address concerns regarding the issuer's financial condition.